DanielhCarranza/ml-production-template/README.md

 # ML Production Template
-This is codebase template is as a starting point for every Machine Learning project that you intended to deploy into Production.
+This codebase is a starting point to get your Machine Learning project into Production.

 This codebase is base on [Full Stack Deep Learning Course](https://course.fullstackdeeplearning.com/).